m-dml/m-dml.github.io/seminar.md

 As we'll discuss, often the true test of these techniques is their ability to match observed phenomena in large, long simulations!

+Postscript: As discussed in the seminar, it's not totally clear why the MJO moves east, but there are some interesting theories as to why[5] (thanks to Eduardo Zorita for the reference).

 [1] T. Schneider et al., “Climate goals and computing the future of clouds,” Nature Clim Change, vol. 7, no. 1, pp. 3–5, Jan.
 2017, doi: 10.1038/nclimate3190.

 [2] M. Khairoutdinov, D. Randall, and C. DeMott, “Simulations of the Atmospheric General Circulation Using a Cloud-Resolving Model as a Superparameterization of Physical Processes,” J. Atmos.
 Sci., vol. 62, no. 7, pp. 2136–2154, Jul.
 2005, doi: 10.1175/JAS3453.1.